AliasAhshan/nextjs-ai-shorts-generator/README.md

 - [Firebase](https://firebase.google.com/) — For easy storage and hosting of media assets.
 - [Drizzle ORM](https://orm.drizzle.team/) — For its lightweight and type-safe database querying in TypeScript.
 - [Neon](https://neon.tech/) — For hosting the PostgreSQL database with serverless scalability.

-Huge thanks to the open-source community for building the foundations that made this project possible.